 2. Keep it running 24/7

 Unlike a physical store, an online shop never sleeps.
-This means customers can shop whenever they want at anytime of day – giving you lots of flexibility and the potential to reach even more customers in different time zones.
+This means customers can shop whenever they want at any time of day – giving you lots of flexibility and the potential to reach even more customers in different time zones.

 3. It’s cost effective

-An online store means low overheads, compared to running a physical store.
-It means you may not necessarily need to hire staff (unless you need specialist help).
-Plus, one of the main reasons to use an ecommerce website builder from Fasthosts is that you can utilise our many automation tools with our control panel, which can seriously streamline your processes – giving you lots of free time.
+Whilst building a website isn’t an instant process, the abundance of easy-to-use website builders means that even total beginners can set up a basic online store in a matter of days, especially if you use pre-built templates and themes.
+One of the main reasons to use an ecommerce website builder from Fasthosts is that you can utilise our many automation tools with our control panel, which can seriously streamline your processes – giving you lots of free time.

-4. Product listings are endless
+5. Product listings are endless

 Do you have more than one type of product you wish to sell?
 An online store gives you tons of capacity to list all kinds of products and their multitude of variations.
 Plus, if you’re in the dropshipping game, you don’t need to worry about having any physical storage.
 Again – your product range can reach new audiences too!

-5. Understand your audience
+6. Understand your audience

 Our control panel and hooking up your store with the likes of Google Analytics allows you to gain more insight into how users interact with your online store.
 This data can tell you where you need to improve – do you need more website copy to explain your products?
-Is it not obvious where customers need to checkout?
+Is it not obvious where customers need to check out?
 All of this is possible to find out with an online store.

-6. Scale as you grow
+7. Scale as you grow

 1. Your chosen platform